skishore23/fx/README.md

 - **Functional composition** - Build agents with pure functions
 - **Error handling** - Use Either monad for predictable failures

-f(x) is a functional framework that makes context explicit and controllable - giving you the tools to build reliable AI agents.
+f(x) is a functional framework that makes context explicit and controllable, giving you the tools to build reliable AI agents.

 ## Installation